-The amounts, as stated in the financial statements, are identical to those of the actual distributions made by the Board of Directors for years 2023 and 2022.
+The amounts, as stated in the financial statements, are identical to those of the actual distributions made by the Board of Directors for years 2024 and 2023.
 Related information is available on the website of the Market Observation Post System.

-(s) Non-operating income and expenses
+(r) Non-operating income and expenses